multifacet/0sim-workspace/README.md

 For more info on how to use the jobserver, please see the [jobserver README](https://github.com/mark-i-m/jobserver).

+# Cloudlab tips

+These are suggestions; use as needed.

+1. Use the `c220g2` instance type.
+This has two spare drives: a SSD (usually `/dev/sdc`) and a HDD (usually `/dev/sdb`).
+Use the SSD for the `mapper device`, which is a thinly-provisioned swap space to back the simulator.
+Use the HDD for the home device, which is formatted and used as the home directory (since Cloudlab machines by default only have a 16GB root volume).

+2. On occasion, there is a Mellanox RDMA driver that conflicts with KVM/QEMU's install dependencies.
+You will get an error while running `setup00000`.
+   Uninstall the Mellanox driver; we don't need it.
+The restart the script.

+3. There is a bug in the `spurs` library that I have yet to debug.
+Often the script will crash with the unhelpful error `no other error listed`.
+Usually this happens just after we finish setting up the host and rebooting it in `setup00000`.
+In this case, just restart the script.
+You can use the `-v` flag to set up only the VM, which is what we want.

 # Repository Contents

 - `runner/` is a self-contained program that is capable of setting up any